|Faculty of Arts & Science

 Students are expected to write their examinations as scheduled.
 Only in cases of documented debilitating illness or legitimate conflict should a student request a deferral of a final examination.
 Students who are too ill and/or incapacitated at the time of the examinations should petition to defer the examination they are unable to attend due to their medical condition.
 Petitions based on travel, employment, or personal plans will not be considered as students are expected to make themselves available during the published Examination Period to write final examinations.

-In response to a petition for a deferred examination, a student may be granted the opportunity to write a special examination at a subsequent examination period or the regular examination in the next offering of the course, at the discretion of the Faculty.
+In response to a petition for a deferred examination, a student may be granted the opportunity to write a special examination at a subsequent examination period or the regular examination in the next offering of the course.
 Satisfactory documentation must be provided to corroborate illness (see above).
 Students with chronic illnesses must provide medical documentation for the specific date on which the illness was acute, or a letter from Accessibility Services for those registered for such a disability (indicating they were seen at the time of flare up, etc.).

 Students who have missed an examination and are requesting a deferral must submit a petition no later than one week after the end of the examination period through their college registrar.
 There is a fee of $70.00 per deferred examination (maximum $140.00 for multiple deferral requests in the same petition).

 In the petition decision students are notified of the examination period in which the deferred examination will take place, and if the examination will be a regular or special examination.
-They must register to take the deferred examination and pay the fee by the deadline given, in order that arrangements can be made, an examination requested, etc. The Faculty will notify those who do not register by the deadline that they have lost their privilege of a deferred examination and will revert the grade to one that includes a “0” for the final examination.
+They must register to take the deferred examination and pay the fee by the deadline given, in order that arrangements can be made.
+The Faculty will notify those who do not register by the deadline that they have lost their privilege of a deferred examination and will revert the grade to one that includes a “0” for the final examination.
 No further consideration will be given.